Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

-Removal is not the first option Dr. G wants to consider when you have issues with a tooth, but sometimes it is the only choice.
-The damage may be so significant that extraction is necessary to preserve your oral and general health.
-When tooth extractions on Staten Island are required, our team will make sure you understand why this approach is being recommended to you and that you’re comfortable throughout the procedure.
-Keep reading to learn more about this emergency dental treatment or give us a call because sometimes tooth removal is the right decision!
+The damage to a tooth can be so significant that removing it is necessary to preserve someone’s oral and general health.
+When tooth extractions on Staten Island are required, many dentists and doctors turn to us because our team makes sure a patient understands why this is being recommended and that they remain comfortable throughout the procedure.
+Keep reading to learn more about this emergency dental treatment or give us a call to schedule a same-day appointment.

-Why Choose NU Dental Staten Island for Tooth Extractions?
+Why Choose Staten Island Oral Surgery Center for Tooth Extractions?

-At Nu Dental Staten Island , tooth extractions are only recommended if the tooth in question cannot be salvaged using a dental crown or root canal therapy.
-Although preserving as much of the natural tooth structure as possible is ideal, removal may be the best option for your oral health if you have:
+At Staten Island Oral Surgery Center, tooth extractions are only recommended if the tooth in question cannot be salvaged through other methods.
+Although preserving as much of the natural tooth structure is ideal, it may be the best option if there is:

 The Process of Removing a Tooth

 A simple extraction is done for a tooth that has fully erupted and is completely above the gumline.
-After our dentist numbs your mouth, they’ll grasp the tooth with dental forceps and rock it back and forth until it separates from the gum tissue.
+After Dr. G numbs the mouth, he’ll grasp the tooth with dental forceps and rock it back and forth until it separates from the gum tissue.

-Meanwhile, a surgical extraction is an ideal option for a tooth that isn’t fully above the gumline.
+Meanwhile, a surgical extraction is necessary for a tooth that isn’t fully above the gumline.
 This method involves making a small incision in the gums to access the tooth.
-Like a simple extraction, dental forceps will be used to grasp the tooth and remove it.
+Like a simple extraction, dental forceps will be used to hold the tooth and remove it.

 Tooth Extraction Aftercare